 The College is a member of the Ontario Universities Athletic (OUA).
 The OUA is one of the five intercollegiate associations which make up the Canadian Intercollegiate Athletic Union (CIAU).
-The College currently competes in the following university sports: basketball (men only), cross country running (men and women), curling (men only), fencing (men and women), hockey, rugby (men and women), swimming and track and field (men and women).
-RMC also competes in the Ontario Colleges Athletic Association (OCAA) in the following sports: badminton (men and women), soccer indoor and outdoor (men and women) and volleyball (men and women).
+The College currently competes in the following university sports: basketball (men and women), fencing (men and women) and hockey, (men only).
+RMC also competes in the Ontario Colleges Athletic

+Association (OCAA) in the following sports: soccer indoor and outdoor (men and women) and volleyball (men and women).
 The OCAA colleges are members of the Canadian Colleges Athletic Association at the national level.
 RMC teams also take part in a number of invitational competitions including the traditional international hockey game with the United States Military Academy (West Point).